weiss-jonathan/weiss-jonathan.github.io/_posts/2024-10-06-Stanford-S.markdown

 project-date: October 2024
 client: Start Bootstrap
 category: 3D Printing
-description: Multimaterial gradient 3D printing of the Stanford "S" logo from white to yellow.
+description: Multimaterial gradient 3D printing of the Stanford "S" logo from white to yellow with Pluronic F-127 using a mixing nozzle.
 ---